Who is Eligible?

 How do I apply for financial aid?

-Students will be able to apply for financial aid after they have been accepted to the program.
+Students will be able to apply for financial aid only after they have been accepted to the program.
 Accepted applicants will receive scholarship information with their acceptance letter.

 Why is there a tuition charge for CrossRoad?